GentenStudios/QuartzEngine/server/README.md

-# Pheonix Engine
+# Pheonix Server
-This is the Engine for the Pheonix Project.
+This is the Server for the Pheonix Project.